LeoIta/Angular/src/documentation/directives.md

 To indicate that the class is a `directive`, you should add the decorator `@Directive()` taht accept as argument the `selector` that must be a string.
 Standard for it is a name, between square brackets, that start with app and then the name of the directive. (e.g. `'[appHighlight]'`).

-To apply the directive to an HTML element, it is enough to write the selector in the opening tag of the HTML element"
+To apply the directive to an HTML element, it is enough to write the selector in the opening tag of the HTML element:

 ```
 <p appHighlight>Content to be highlighted</p>